pvsairam/blockcast/README.md

   - Hardware score (RAM, disk, CPU)
   - Location (where your IP is physically based)
   - BONUS: Multicast-enabled IPs earn extra points!
+- Possible to run with a minimal hardware.

 ---